mhaugrud/msumcspy/_sources/Functions/Functionsthatreturnvalues.rst

     result = square(toSquare)
     print("The result of ", toSquare, " squared is ", result)

-    import test
-    print('testing square function)
-    test.testEqual(square(10), 100)

 The **return** statement is followed by an expression which is evaluated.
 Its result is returned to the caller as the "fruit" of calling this function.
 Because the return statement can contain any Python expression we could have avoided creating the **temporary variable** ``y`` and simply used ``return x*x``.

-Try modifying the square function above to see that this works just the same.
+.. admonition:: Modify the program

+   - Type an appropriate docstring for the square function.

+   - Change the body of the square function as described in the previous paragraph.
+It will produce the same answer.

 On the other hand, using **temporary variables** like ``y`` in the program above makes debugging easier.
 These temporary variables are referred to as **local variables**.

 ..
 The line `toInvest = float(input("How much do you want to invest?"))`
 ..  also shows yet another example